KlapkovGV/ann/cnn w11/readme.md

 Convolutional Neural Networks (CNNs) are a specialized class of artificial neural networks designed primarily for image processing and computer vision tasks.
-CNNs exploit the spatial structure of data, making them highly effective for tasks such as image classification, obkect detectionm and pattern recognition.
+CNNs exploit the spatial structure of data, making them highly effective for tasks such as image classification, object detection, and pattern recognition.

 A CNN consists of several types of layers arranged sequentially with blocks - Convolutional layers, Pooling layers, and Fully connected layers - for extracting features from input data and perform classification.